Uplift » How Long Can a Lawyer Hold Your Settlement Check?

 How About a Structured Settlement Payment?

 Occasionally, a defendant might pay via a structured settlement.
-Where a regular payment sees you paid in full, a structured settlement results in compensation paid over time.
+While a lump-sum payment pays you in full, a structured settlement provides compensation over time.

-If your case involves a minor, or if there was an especially severe injury requiring ongoing and extensive medical care, you could end up with a structured settlement.
+If your case involves a minor or an especially severe injury requiring ongoing and extensive medical care, you could receive a structured settlement.

-Structured settlements usually involve an annuity being set up for the victim, paid out on a fixed schedule.
+Structured settlements usually involve an annuity set up for the victim, which pays out on a fixed schedule.

-When you are faced with the possibility of a structured settlement payout, ask your lawyer to review the terms of the agreement to establish whether this is the optimum deal.
+When faced with the possibility of a structured settlement payout, ask your lawyer to review the terms of the agreement to determine whether it is the best option.
 Blindly agreeing to a structured settlement without legal consultation could lead to added risk, financial complications, and unexpected delays in your settlement.

 Is It Possible to Hasten Delivery of a Settlement Check?